entrywan/terraform-provider-entrywan/docs/resources/cluster.md

 ### Required

-- `cni` (String) The networking plugin to use, either flannel or calico.
+- `cni` (String) The networking plugin to use, either flannel, calico or cilium.
 - `location` (String) The physical data center the cluster operates in.
 - `size` (Number) The number of worker nodes.
 Can be scaled up or down as needed.
 - `version` (String) Cluster version.